mamachugh/kickstarter-analysis/README.md

   - the `Year` column was added in column U and was pulled from the `Create_Date_Convert`

 ### Analysis of Outcomes Based on Launch Date:
-The first step began by creating a pivot table and filtering that table by `Parent_Category` of Theater.
-This
+The first step began by creating a pivot table and filtering that table by `Parent_Category` of Theater and the Subcategory of Plays.